CRUSTDE-ContainerizedRustDevEnv/win10_wsl2_debian11/README.md

 ## standard modern GUI

 The "elephant in the room" is the GUI.
 Every OS has on purpose made the GUI different and completely incompatible.
 Sadly!
 But we have a strong international standard for GUI that works literally everywhere: it is HTML+CSS+JavascriptEngine.
 I explicitly didn't say Javascript, let call it by its true name **ECMAScript**, because it is an abomination.
 Fortunately we have now [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) abbreviated as [WASM](https://webassembly.org/) to save the day.
+We can finally make client programs for the browser in some "normal" programming language like Rust and many others.

 ## Win10

 Win10 is so ubiquitous that I have nothing interesting to say.
 It works just fine with all the drivers and peripherals and it comes preinstalled on most of the notebooks.
 We can say it is a winner OS in the desktop/notebook segment.
 In the enterprize world Microsoft still has a firm grip with their Office suite.
-Blue collar workers are just hooked to it like drug addicts.
+Blue collar workers are just hooked to it like drug addicts even when there are good alternatives.
 But Windows lost completely in the server segment and shamefully in the smartphone segment.
 We "must" use it on notebooks because of the drivers, but it is slowly dying.
 I don't have any opinion of Win11.
-Microsoft "promised" that Win10 was the last version of Windows and the number will last forever.
+Microsoft "promised" that Win10 was the last version of Windows and the number will last forever and be free.
 In the background there will be minor and major updates.
 They broke their promise.
 I think nobody really loves Win11.
-It looks more like they try to push people away from Windows on purpose.
+It looks more like they are trying to push people away from Windows on purpose.

 ## Installing WSL2